 The Big Deal About Bitters

-Do an experiment: Mix up an Old Fashioned, or a Manhattan, or even just a shot of whiskey plus a little sugar --- but skip the bitters.
+Do an experiment: Mix up an Old Fashioned, or a manhattan, or even just a shot of whiskey plus a little sugar --- but skip the bitters.

 Now add aromatic bitters --- a couple to several shakes --- stir, and taste again.
 What you’ll notice might be hard to describe.
 It’s just better.
 More aromatic complexity, a little nutty or citrus-spicy or soft and faintly chocolatey, depending on which bitters you shook into the glass.
 The sugar’s probably a little tamer, too --- more a part of the whiskey than sloshed in like an afterthought.
 There are flavors that weren't there before, and they linger, longer.
 You're getting more drink from your drink.

 Aromatic Bitters, Defined